 It’s half a world away from the Lancashire villages where James, now 27, was brought up, but it’s a country he’s happy to call home.

-James’s fascination with Japan began when he was a pupil at Blacko Primary School, near Nelson, and a visiting Japanese lady teacher told the pupils about her home country.
-“I must have only been six or seven, and the teacher was only there for a few weeks, but I was really interested in what she told us about Japan and its culture.”
+James’s fascination with Japan began when he was a pupil at Blacko Primary School, near Nelson.
+A visiting Japanese lady teacher told the pupils about her home country.
+“I must have only been six or seven.
+The teacher was only there for a few weeks, but I was really interested in what she told us about Japan and its culture.”

 Natsumi was having to go back to Japan, and I thought I’d go back there for a third time and